ethereum/py-geth/README.md

 >>> geth.start()
 ```

-Or a private local chain for testing.
+Or in dev mode for testing.
 These require you to give them a name.

 ```python
 >>> from geth import DevGethProcess